84monica/FEUP-IA/TP1/README.md

 ## Notes
 * Our uniform cost algorithm is the same as BFS because our cost is 1
 * We removed the DFS from the interface as I could not solve easy games (we have only iterative deepening)
-* In the interface you are not able to choose the heuristic you want although we implemented 3 and make the comparision between them in the slides